G00293495/DigitalRainCPP/index.md

 <img src="https://raw.githubusercontent.com/G00293495/DigitalRainCPP/main/docs/assets/images/sleetgeneration.png" width="500" height="400">

 - A copy constructor is present at the bottom of my code, however it is empty.
 I didnt have a use for this, but its inculded to show my understanding of these types of constructors and how to implement them into C++ code in the future.
+Copy contructors are extremely useful in C++ code, allowing a user to create a new object from an existing one by initialization.

 <img src="https://raw.githubusercontent.com/G00293495/DigitalRainCPP/main/docs/assets/images/copyconstructot.png" width="500" height="100">

 ## Problem Solving
+One problem that I encountered during my project was the clouds flickering on and off very quickly while the rain was being printed.
+This meant that a choppy effect was present, and it did not look user friendly or clean.
+To fix this, I made use of the system("cls") function.
+This function was used after the user picked what type of rain they wanted.
+The system("cls") function simply clears the whole screen.
+The <cstdlib> function is needed in order for it to work.
+When the screen cleared, the draw clouds function was then used to draw the clouds and keep them present on the screen while the rain was printing.
+This ensured a smooth trainsition from one screen to the next on the console, allowing a visually pleasent representation of digital rain.

+I also encountered a problem where, for a while, my clouds were not printing at all, only the rain.
+This was because i did not have the drawclouds() function in my while true loop.
+This while true loop was used for rain generation.
+When it was outside the loop, the clouds would draw but be instantly cleared by the system("cls") function.
+This meant a blank space was created above the rain and it looked like it was coming from nowhere.
+When the draw clouds was in the while true loop, it printed with the rain, so it wasnt cleared and printed cleanly on the screen.

 ## Modern C++ Insight and Reflection